gaia-platform/GaiaPlatform/production/inc/gaia/expressions/builders/README.md

 This folder contain builders for the expression tree.

-These files do not need to be directly included by the user to perform direct queries.
+These files do not need to be directly included by the user to perform queries.